sihangliu/pmtest/src/README.md

 ```

 Recall that the main purpose of having timestamp is to determine the *execution time* of operations, and deduce the orders of them.
 So we firstly go over the operation trace and divide them into sections with fences.
 Each section will have a single timestamp.
 Then, we characterize each operations as follows:
-* `Assign(&A, sizeof(A))` in section of timestamp T means that address A will be written to memory some time ≥ T. So we mark timestamp ≥ T to address A.
+* `Assign(&A, sizeof(A))` in section of timestamp T means that address A will be written to memory some time ≥ T. So we mark timestamp(A) ≥ T to address A.
-* `Flush(&A, sizeof(A))` in section of timestamp T (except the last section) ensures that address A will be written to memory at time T. So we mark timestamp = T to address A. If `Flush` exists in the last section that is not followed by a fence, we are not sure about the execution time of this `Flush`, so we will not update the timestamp of address A in this case.
+* `Flush(&A, sizeof(A))` in section of timestamp T (except the last section) ensures that address A will be written to memory at time T. So we mark timestamp(A) = T to address A. If `Flush` exists in the last section that is not followed by a fence, we are not sure about the execution time of this `Flush`, so we will not update the timestamp of address A in this case.

 By defining the *timestamp* of each address, we know the most recent time an address is possibly modified in memory.
-Then if the timestamp of A is strictly smaller than B, then we can say `Order(&A, sizeof(A), &B, sizeof(B))` is true, otherwise false.
+Then if the timestamp of A is strictly smaller than B, then the return value of `Order(&A, sizeof(A), &B, sizeof(B))` shall be true, otherwise false.
 More specifically:
 * If timestamp(A) = T, timestamp(B) = T, timestamp(A) is not strictly smaller than timestamp(B);
 * If timestamp(A) = T, timestamp(B) = T + 1, timestamp(A) is strictly smaller than timestamp(B);
 * If timestamp(A) = T, timestamp(B) ≥ T + 1, timestamp(A) is strictly smaller than timestamp(B);